opencadc/storage-inventory/minoc/README.md

 ```
 # The storage adapter to use for storage.
 org.opencadc.inventory.storage.StorageAdapter=org.opencadc.inventory.storage.fs.FileSystemStorageAdapter
-# The SQL generator implementation
+# The SQL generator implementation (optional property, will default to the once below if not present)
 org.opencadc.inventory.db.SQLGenerator=org.opencadc.inventory.db.SQLGenerator
-# The database to use
-org.opencadc.inventory.db.database=content
 # The schema to use
 org.opencadc.inventory.db.schema=inventory
 # The service ID of a permissions system providing read permission grants.
 There may be multiple instances of this key/value pair.